Space station crew to inspect mysterious hole on spacewalk

-MOSCOW (AP) — Two Russian cosmonauts are preparing to venture outside the International Space Station to inspect a section where a mysterious leak has been discovered.
+MOSCOW (AP) — Two Russian cosmonauts were preparing to venture outside the International Space Station Tuesday to inspect a section where a mysterious leak has been discovered.

 The leak was spotted on Aug.
 30 in the Russian Soyuz spacecraft attached to the station.
 The crew quickly located and sealed the tiny hole that created a slight loss of pressure, and space officials said the station has remained safe to operate.

-Russian cosmonauts Oleg Kononenko and Sergei Prokopyev will conduct a six-hour spacewalk Wednesday to inspect the Soyuz’s outer surface.
-They will uncover the thermal insulation covering the patched hole and take samples that would be studied by experts.
+Russian cosmonauts Oleg Kononenko and Sergei Prokopyev will conduct a six-hour spacewalk to inspect the Soyuz’s outer surface.
+They will uncover the thermal insulation covering the patched hole and take samples that will be studied by experts.

-Roscosmos chief Dmitry Rogozin has previously said that the hole could have been drilled during manufacturing or while in orbit.
+Kononenko, who arrived at the station earlier this month with NASA astronaut Anne McClain and David Saint-Jacques of the Canadian Space Agency, said in a pre-flight interview that the spacewalk would be a strenuous effort.

 Most Read Nation & World Stories

-Note: This story has been corrected to say that the spacewalk is set for Tuesday, not Wednesday.